JuBiotech/calibr8/README.md

 # `calibr8`
-This package provides templates and functions for performing likelihood-based error modeling.
+This package provides templates and functions for performing likelihood-based calibration modeling.
 To see implementation examples & excercises, you can go to [notebooks/](notebooks).

 # Installation